-18. CD/TAPE: Press to toggle between CD and TAPE mode.
+18. CD/TAPE: Press to switch between CD and TAPE mode.
 In radio and tape mode, the CD icon will appear in the display if a CD is loaded into the system.

-19. SAT: Your system may be equipped with Satellite Ready capability.
+19. SAT: Your system may be CD SAT equipped with Satellite Ready capability.
 The kit to enable the Satellite reception is available through your dealer.
 Detailed satellite instructions are included with the dealer installed kit.
 Check with your authorized dealer for availability.

-20. On/Off/Volume: Push to turn on/off; turn to adjust the volume levels.
+20. On/Off/Volume: Press to turn on/off; turn to adjust the volume levels.
 Note: With the ignition turned off, you may press the volume control to momentarily view the clock.

-Premium Sound AM/FM Satellite Compatible Stereo In-dash Six CD sound system (if equipped)
+AM/FM Premium sound satellite compatible Stereo In-dash Six CD sound system (if equipped)